ricardocanelas/reactnd-project-flashcards/README.md

 * to clone project enter `git clone https://github.com/ricardocanelas/reactnd-project-flashcards.git` into terminal
 * go into cloned folder
+* install Expo-CLI `npm install -g exp`
+* maybe you need log in your account before, if you need: `exp login` ([more info](https://docs.expo.io/versions/latest/guides/exp-cli.html))
 * install all project dependencies with `npm install` or `yarn install`
-* start the development server with `npm start` or `yarn start`
+* start the development server with: `npm start` or `yarn start`

 * install `Expo` from Google Play Store (Android) or App Store (iOS) on mobile device
-* use the QR barcode scanner in the Expo app and scan the barcode from terminal with mobile device
+* use the QR barcode scanner in the Expo app and scan the barcode from terminal with mobile device (if it doesn't work try to start with tunnel: `npm start-tunnel` or `yarn start-tunnel`)
 * alternatively, enter the given adddress into the Expo app's search bar

 # Platforms Tested